isomerpages/pa-bukitcanberra/_volunteer-programmes/Health & Wellness/Activity Pack Designers.md

 	<tr>
 		<td>
 			<b>Requirements:</b><br>
-			a)    Experience in designing activities
+			a)    Experience in designing activities.
-<br>b)	To be comfortable working with seniors
+<br>b)	To be comfortable working with seniors.
 <br>c)	Min age: 18
 		</td>
 	</tr>